predicthq/address-formatter-php/README.md

 ### Examples

-You can use either the `Adress` object or provide an array of address parts.
+You can use either the `Address` object or provide an array of address parts.

 ```php
 use PredictHQ\AddressFormatter\Address;